|

 26. Normal expanding leaf buds.

-27. This is a frame from a Quicktime movie
+27. This is a frame from a Quicktime

 taken after tapping one of these affected buds.